pykeen/pykeen/README.rst

     python3 -m pykeen -c /path/to/config.json

-then the command line interface won't be called, and the pipeline will be started iimmediately.
+then the command line interface won't be called, and the pipeline will be started immediately.

 .. |build| image:: https://travis-ci.org/SmartDataAnalytics/PyKEEN.svg?branch=master
     :target: https://travis-ci.org/SmartDataAnalytics/PyKEEN